JuliaInterop/CxxWrap.jl/README.md

 ## Enum types

-Enum types are converted to strongly-typed bits types on the Julia side.
+Enum types are converted to standard Julia enums by calling the `@enum` macro in the backend.
 Consider the C++ enum:

 ```c++